The 42nd (Royal Highland — The Black Watch)

 The winter of 1833 was cold, wet, and miserable.
 Women and children huddled in their lodgings.
 Inflammatory diseases, such as coughs, catarrh and pneumonia broke out among them towards the end of April, even though the weather had by then become mild and temperate.
 In July and August, the weather turned hot and sultry and bowel complaints became very common among the children.
 There was one fatal cases of fever among the women.
 Towards September, ophthalmia and measles appeared among the children.

-- 2 Dec Bachelor Pte Daniel Glenn to Mary Ann Rose, spinster daughter of Sgt George Rose 42nd Regiment.
+- 2 Dec Bachelor Pte Daniel Glenn married Mary Ann Rose, spinster daughter of Sgt George Rose 42nd Regiment.

 - 17 Mar Margaret Wood daughter of Pte Thomas Wood and Margaret, born on 7 March 1833.